FlorisHoogenboom/keras-han-for-docla/README.md

 The examples attached to this repo contain a simple application on a sentiment classification problem.
 Also, I've applied this network to classify parts of legal texts (my motivation for implementing this).
 I would love to hear your use cases.

 # Tests
-To run tests make sure you first run `pip install .[tests]` in the root of this repository..
-You can kick-off the test suite by just running `pytest`
+To run tests make sure you first run `pip install .[tests]` in the root of this repository.
+You can kick-off the test suite by just running `pytest`.